The Numbers

 Land

-Universal provision for 8.5 billion people, including all food production, housing, transportation, and infrastructure, requires approximately 9% of habitable land.
-The remaining 91% returns to living ecosystem.
-This figure was calculated in Session 5 and represents the combined land budget for all of human civilization — derived from the food system zones, city footprints, and transportation networks.
-It is the most important number in the framework.
+Universal provision for 8.5 billion people, including all food production, housing, transportation, and infrastructure, requires approximately 10% of habitable land.
+The remaining 90% returns to living ecosystem.
+This figure represents the combined land budget for all of human civilization — derived from the food system zones, city footprints, and transportation networks.

 The Trust Collective does not promise future abundance.
 It recognizes existing abundance.